ViggoLagerstedtEkholm/ViggoLagerstedtEkholm/README.md

 👋 Hi, I’m @ViggoLagerstedtEkholm

 👀 Here are some of the technologies that I have worked with:
-Java, C#, SQL, Android, React, React-Native, Java, Spring Boot, .NET development, PHP, TypeScript, Redux.
+Java, C#, SQL, Android, React, React-Native, Java, Spring Boot, .NET development, PHP, TypeScript, Redux, Bootstrap.

 🌱 I’m currently learning React with TypeScript and .NET Web API development.